 Checking Your Transmission Fluid

 You check your engine oil, right?
 And you get your engine oil changed, right?
-Well, you should check your transmission fluid too.
-It’s a very similar process: pull out the transmission dipstick, wipe it clean with a lint-free cloth or a paper towel, place the stick back in the dipstick tube, and pull it back out to see a clear reading of the fluid level.
+Well, you should check your transmission fluid too as part of your car maintenance schedule.
+It’s a very similar process: pull out the transmission dipstick, wipe it clean with a lint-free cloth or a paper towel, place the dipstick back in the dipstick tube, and pull it back out to see a clear reading of the fluid level.
 If your vehicle doesn’t have a transmission dipstick, don’t worry.
-Check the owner manual to learn when the fluid and filter should be changed.
-A common recommendation is about every 20,000 to 25,000 miles.
+Check the owner manual to learn when the fluid and transmission filter should be changed and when you should do a transmission flush.
+A common recommendation is about every 20,000 to 25,000 miles, but it might need changing sooner depending on your vehicle.

 The big difference between transmission fluid and oil checks is that you will actually check the transmission fluid while the car is running.
 Just remember to keep it in Neutral or Park, and set the parking brake for safety.
-If the fluid level hits below the minimum line on the dipstick, you will need to add more.
+If the fluid level hits below the minimum line on the dipstick, you will need to add more or do a transmission fluid change (keep reading to find out how).
 Check your owner’s manual to see which kind is recommended for your vehicle.
+As with any mechanical liquids, be sure to keep dangerous materials in lockup away from kids and animals.

 You will also want to check the consistency of the fluid, which should be clear with a pink tint.
 If the fluid condition looks gunky, it may be a good idea to get the fluid flushed and get a fluid exchange.
-If you’d like to change your vehicle transmission fluid yourself, keep reading for a step-by-step guide on how to change transmission fluid.
+If you’d like to change your vehicle transmission fluid yourself, keep reading for a step-by-step guide on how to get rid of that old fluid and get some fresh fluid running through your car.

 - Make sure the car is off and place it in park.
 Raise it up securely with a jack stand or a lift.
-If you don’t know how to do this safely, please go to a professional mechanic.
-We don’t need any accidents occurring, okay?
+If you don’t know how to do this safely, please go to a professional mechanic working at a repair shop.
+We don’t need any accidents, okay?

-- Lay down some tarp and a 2 gallon catch pan under the transmission.
+- Lay down some tarp and a 2-gallon (or 8-quart) catch pan under the transmission.
 This pan where the fluid you drain will go so be sure to place it accordingly.
 You’ll also want to make sure you’re wearing gloves and some safety goggles for this task- transmission fluid can get pretty messy.
 Completely remove the bolts from one end of the transmission oil pan.
 Be careful not to burn yourself on any hot surfaces if your car was running recently.

 - Gradually loosen the bolts on the other end of the pan so that it will begin to tilt.
 Once the pan is tilted, the transmission fluid should start to drain into the catch pan you set out earlier.
 Once the majority of the fluid has drained, remove the rest of the bolts and dump the remaining fluid in the catch pan.

 - Clean both the oil pan and gasket housing with a cleaning solvent.
-Make sure there aren’t any signs of damage like metal shavings left in the oil pan.
+Make sure there aren’t any signs of damage like metal shavings left in the oil pan or erosion on the gasket.

-- Remove the old gasket from the oil pan and adhere the new gasket to the transmission pan using oil-soluble grease (don’t use adhesive).
+- Remove the old gasket from the oil pan and adhere the new gasket to the transmission pan using oil-soluble grease as a sealer (don’t use adhesive).
 Place the oil pan with the new gasket back against the transmission and tighten all bolts by hand first to secure it to the transmission.
-Then go back in and tighten all of the bolts by torquing them in a criss cross pattern, moving across the pan as you tighten to ensure it’s locked onto the transmission evenly.
+Then go back in and tighten all of the bolts by torquing them in a criss-cross pattern, moving across the pan as you tighten to ensure it’s locked onto the transmission evenly.

-- Lower the car and add in the new transmission fluid through the dipstick tube using a funnel.
+- Now that your bolts are secure, lower the car and add the new transmission fluid through the dipstick tube using a funnel.
 You’ll want to reference your owner’s manual for recommendations on which kind of fluid you need.
 This information can also be found with a quick online search.
 For example, do you need manual transmission fluid or automatic transmission fluid?
 Is there a specific brand that works best with your car model?

-- Dispose of the fluid properly.
+- Dispose of the fluid and the catch pan properly.
 Transmission fluid can be super dangerous for the environment, so you’ll want to make sure you take it somewhere with a disposal program.
-Most auto part stores and mechanics will have fluid recycling programs you can take advantage of.
+Most auto part stores and mechanics will have fluid recycling programs you can take advantage of to dispose of used oil and drained transmission fluid.

-If some visuals would help, we also love this video on changing transmission fluid.
+If some visuals would help, we also love this video on how to change transmission fluid.
 Feel free to check it out for more information.